embrace-io/embrace-docs/content/ios/best-practices/ci-dsym-upload.md

 /path/to/EmbraceIO/upload -app $APP_KEY -token $API_TOKEN dsym_output.zip
 ```

 If the Embrace `upload` utility is in a known location you should use the existing binary.
-If it is non-deterministic or not included alongside the Embrace package itself, then you should not hesitate to download the utility directly.
+If it is non-deterministic or not included alongside the Embrace package itself, then you can download the utility directly.

 ```
 $ curl -o ./embrace_support.zip https://s3.amazonaws.com/embrace-downloads-prod/embrace_carthage_support.zip